-The formal actuarial certificate required by statute to be included in the Annual Report from the Scheme Actuary appears on page 45.
-In addition, the Trustee has included the most recent Actuarial Certificate of the calculation of the technical provisions on page 45.

-The next triennial valuation is due as at 31 March 2013 on which work has commenced and results are expected in 2014.
+The formal actuarial certificate required by statute to be included in the Annual Report from the Scheme Actuary appears on page 44.
+In addition, the Trustee has included the most recent Actuarial Certificate of the calculation of the Technical Provisions on page 44.
+The next triennial valuation is due as at 31 March 2016.